NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: NVV-SuperBench

-Let $(t_{g,u}, s_{g,u})$ denote the ground-truth NVV tuple for utterance $u$ (with type $t_{g,u}$ and onset index $s_{g,u}$), and let $(t_{p,u}, s_{p,u})$ denote the predicted tuple returned by the verifier.
-A predicted NVV is considered a match if and only if where $\delta$ is a fixed onset tolerance measured in transcript indices~\footnote{Words for English and characters for Chinese.}.
+Let $(t_{g,u}, s_{g,u})$ denote the ground-truth NVV tuple for utterance $u$ (with type $t_{g,u}$ and position index $s_{g,u}$), and let $(t_{p,u}, s_{p,u})$ denote the predicted tuple returned by the verifier.
+A predicted NVV is considered a match if and only if where $\delta$ is a fixed position tolerance measured in transcript indices~\footnote{Words for English and characters for Chinese.}.

-\textbf{Coverage $\uparrow$.} We define coverage as the proportion of NVV instances supported by each TTS system.
-For each system, we report the number of supported NVV type, denoted by $N_{\text{NVV\_supported}}$.
+\textbf{Coverage $\uparrow$.} We define coverage as the proportion of NVV instances supported by each speech generation system.
+For each system, we report the number of supported NVV types, denoted by $N_{\text{NVV\_supported}}$.
 The coverage is then computed as: This reflects the fraction of the total 2250 instances (45 NVV types × 50 instances per type) supported by the system.

 \textbf{Precision / Recall / F1$\uparrow$.} Let $\mathrm{TP}$ be the number of utterances whose predicted NVV matches the ground-truth NVV under the above rule.
 Let $\mathrm{FP}$ be the number of predicted NVVs that do not match any ground-truth NVV, including (i) target-type predictions with $|s_{p,u}-s_{g,u}|>\delta$ and (ii) any spurious non-target NVV predictions reported by the verifier.
-Let $\mathrm{FN}$ be the number of ground-truth NVVs that are not matched by any prediction (e.g., $\texttt{present}_u=0$ or mismatched onset beyond $\delta$).
-We compute These scores capture NVV type correctness jointly with onset localization under tolerance $\delta$.
+Let $\mathrm{FN}$ be the number of ground-truth NVVs that are not matched by any prediction (e.g., $\texttt{present}_u=0$ or mismatched position beyond $\delta$).
+We compute These scores capture NVV type correctness jointly with placement accuracy under tolerance $\delta$.